Cuba–Mexico relations: Cubans fleeing political persecution to Mexico

-After Cuban independence, Mexico became a country where Cubans would flee to when escaping political persecution, including notable Cubans like Fidel Castro, who fled to Mexico from the Batista regime.
-Mexico would later become the site from which Castro, Ernesto "Che" Guevara, and others started their trek back to Cuba to overthrow the Batista regime.
-With Mexico as a location for Cubans to go to when they had problems with their native country, this created a Cuban population within Mexico, which made Mexico more involved in how it treated Cuba in the future.
+On 20 May 1902, Cuba and Mexico established diplomatic relations.
+Cuba's post-independence was defined by several instances of political instability that generated successive waves of dissidents seeking asylum and safety elsewhere.
+Mexico became a country where Cubans would flee to when escaping political persecution, including notable Cubans like Fidel Castro, who fled to Mexico from the Batista regime.
+Mexico later became the site where Fidel Castro, Ernesto "Che" Guevara, and others started their trek back to Cuba to overthrow the regime of Fulgencio Batista.
+Mexico's status as a political refuge for Cubans fleeing persecution would eventually establish a sustainable diaspora community in the country.

+In 1923, both nations established resident embassies in their respective capitals.

 Mexico's role in the Cuban Revolution

-Since Mexico became a refuge for exiled Cubans, it also became a starting point for Cubans to revolt back home.
+Mexico's popularity as a destination for Cuban political dissidents gave it an important role in the formative moments of the Cuban Revolution.
 After meeting in Mexico, Fidel Castro and Ernesto "Che" Guevara began to plan a guerilla war against the Batista regime in Cuba to take back Cuba for the people.
 This movement became known as the "26th of July Movement," which began when Castro and Che entered Cuba in 1956 to overthrow dictator Batista, who ultimately fled the country in 1959.
 Mexico was a prime launching point for their boat since it was much easier to successfully get to Cuba from Mexico than if they had started from another country.
 Mexico gave Castro the advantage to plan and launch the movement without the backlash that other countries that supported the Batista regime may have given him.
 On a final note, the Cuban government was backed by the American government at the time, so any movement against Cuba was also against the US.
 This caused the relations to sour, as soon as Castro became victorious, which also showed Mexico that they needed to understand the need to be cautious with their Cuban relations from now on.